Two regimes of dilute turbulent settling suspensions under shear

-We consider an incompressible fluid sheared between two infinite parallel planes perpendicular to gravity---a stationary basal surface and an upper wall moving with velocity $2U\vect{e}_x$.
+We consider incompressible fluid sheared between two infinite parallel planes perpendicular to gravity---a stationary basal surface and an upper wall moving with velocity $2U\vect{e}_x$.
 The flow is laden with negatively buoyant sediment particles, which settle under gravity with characteristic velocity $V_s \vect{e}_y$.
-We assume the sediment to be sufficiently small and dilute that it occupies a continuous phase within the channel, for which the physics of particle inertia, cohesion and inter-particle collisions may be safely neglected.
-If density variations within the mixture are small, relative to the mean flow density, the Boussinesq approximation applies and the system obeys the following equations for the flow velocity $\vect{u}(\vect{x},t)$, pressure $p(\vect{x},t)$ and sediment concentration $c(\vect{x},t)$, rendered dimensionless with respect to length and time scales $H$ and $H/U$, where $2H$ is the channel height:
+We assume the sediment to be sufficiently small and dilute that it occupies a continuous phase within the channel, for which the physics of particle inertia, cohesion and inter-particle collisions may be safely neglected~\cite{Necker2002,Necker2005,Shringarpure2012}.
+Provided that density variations within the mixture are small relative to the mean flow density, the Boussinesq approximation applies and the system obeys the following equations for the flow velocity $\vect{u}(\vect{x},t)$, pressure $p(\vect{x},t)$ and sediment concentration $c(\vect{x},t)$, rendered dimensionless with respect to length and time scales $H$ and $H/U$, where $2H$ is the channel height, and the fluid density:

 The dimensionless parameters are the bulk Reynolds number $\Rey = UH / \nu$, bulk Richardson number $\Ri_b = M (\varrho - 1) g H / U^2$, dimensionless settling velocity $v_s=V_s/U$ and sediment diffusivity $\kappa = K / UH$, where $\nu$ is the viscosity of the fluid, $g$ is gravitational acceleration, $M$ is the mean volume fraction occupied by sediment, $\varrho$ is the ratio of sediment and fluid densities and $K$ is an effective dimensional sediment diffusivity which captures the aggregated effect of small, hydrodynamically mediated fluctuations of individual particle trajectories~\cite{Necker2002,Guazzelli2011,Shringarpure2012}.
+Equation~\eqref{eq:governing 3} is normalized so that $c = \psi / M$, where $\psi$ is the sediment volume fraction.
+For dilute suspensions, $\psi \ll 1$.